Frankly 3a Review 2025: Pros & Cons

 95 Passiv NT CHF fund.
 Here are the essential characteristics of this fund:

 This last information is essential but is often overlooked by investors.
-There are only 30% of Swiss shares in this fund.
-So, investments in foreign shares are being hedged against CHF.
+Only 30% of Swiss shares are in this fund, so investments in foreign shares are being hedged against CHF.
 Currency Hedging means you get insurance against variations of the currency pair that would cost you money.

 Currency Hedging is a good tool but not a long-term tool.
-It is excellent to hedge your investments if you are investing in the short term.
-But if you are investing for the long-term, currency hedging is too expensive.
+It is excellent for hedging your investments in the short term, but it is too expensive for long-term investing.

 The fact that a large percentage of foreign currencies are being hedged is a significant disadvantage for Frankly in the long term.